Cate's logo

 Truly awe-inspiring cakes

 These are culled from something called The 1974 Wilton Yearbook of Cake Decorating.
 It seems to have been marketed to professional and amateur cake-decorators alike.
-While I can grudgingly accept the idea of its usefulness to a professional, it makes me kind of sad to think of someone in her home (remember, 1974 -- rest assured it's a she), spending day after day decorating an object that will be consumed mere hours after its completion.
-Then again, personally, I'd definitely think twice about actually consuming any of these beauties.
+While I can see the usefulness to a professional, it makes me kind of sad to think of someone in their home spending day after day decorating an object that will be consumed soon after its completion.
+Then again, I'd definitely think twice about actually consuming any of these beauties.

-I am Bridezilla, mwah-ha-ha-ha!
-I informally instituted a "no bridal shower" request when I got married.
+I guess this might not work so well if you were planning on decking your bridesmaids out in black minidresses, though.
+I have sort of informally instituted a "no bridal shower" request for when I get married.
 But I almost reconsidered when I saw this shower-themed cake.
 Is that cool or what?
-(Hey, quit answering "what"!)

-I love how the bride is approximately forty times the size of her bridesmaids.
+I love how the bride is about twelve times the size of her bridesmaids.

-At first I thought this was supposed to be a marginally clever interpretation of bonsai.
+At first I thought this was supposed to be a slightly clever take on bonsai.
 But then I noticed the charming animal trinkets and realized I was way off base.

-Since this is the cake "yearbook," I suppose I'll have to participate in some sort of class elections.
-Fine.
-All right, then I'd like to put in a vote for this one as "The Cake Whose Manufacture Cost Me 14 Hours of My Life That Could Much More Profitably Have Been Spent Scraping Decals Off My Toilet."
+Since this is the cake yearbook, I'd like to put in a vote for this one as "The Cake Whose Manufacture Cost Me Fourteen Hours of My Life That

 Hey, it's Chia Cake!